 CGAP Leadership team

-Cathy has published many studies of trends in voluntary sector funding streams and other funding and finance issues, including the long-term Charity Market Monitor series (formerly Charity Trends), The New State of Donation: Three Decades of Household Giving to Charity 1978-2008, and Giving Back to Communities of Residence and Origin: An Analysis of Remittances and Charitable Giving in the UK.
-A new series of annual reports is Foundation Giving Trends, including the sixth annual edition of Family Foundation Giving, in collaboration with the Association of Charitable Foundations and Pears Foundation.
+Professor Cathy Pharoah has published many studies of trends in voluntary sector funding streams and other funding and finance issues, including the long-term measurement of the finances of the major charities now published in Wilmington's Charity Financials Spotlight series (formerly the Charity Market Monitor ), The New State of Donation: Three Decades of Household Giving to Charity 1978-2008, and Giving Back to Communities of Residence and Origin: An Analysis of Remittances and Charitable Giving in the UK.
+A further annual series is Foundation Giving Trends, now into its 11th Edition and published in collaboration with the Association of Charitable Foundations and Pears Foundation.